cleolibrary/CLEO-Redux/docs/introduction.md

 # Introduction

 CLEO Redux is a scripting runtime for the GTA 3D era games.
-It is a proud member of the CLEO family and provides familiar experience to anyone who used CLEO Library for the classic GTA San Andreas or its re-implementations for other games.
+It is a proud member of the CLEO family and provides familiar experience to anyone who used original CLEO Library for the classic GTA San Andreas or its re-implementations for other games.
 The main goal of CLEO is to provide a way to easily customize the game with countless user-made scripts.

 If you're new to CLEO visit the [official website](https://cleo.li/) to find more information about it.

-## Supported Languages

-CLEO Redux supports compiled binary scripts (`*.cs`) in the native SCM format and plain text scripts (`*.js`) written in JavaScript.

-CLEO Redux targets JavaScript as the primary language for custom scripts.
-JavaScript is a popular programming language with rich ecosystem and plenty of available information.
-It's free from SCM language limits and pitfalls such as lack of support for functions, arrays, or the low number of variables.

 ## Supported Releases